thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop/README.md

 # Setup
 I really recommend using Linux at this point.
 The installation guidelines will focus on Ubuntu Linux 16.04 LTS, but should be similar for other distributions.

+We need to install Python 2.7 first:
+- sudo apt-get install python2.7